charlie-norgaard/CubeSat/README.md

 # CubeSat
-Code for the Mission Control Center, flight software, and additional testing programs
+Code for the Mission Control Center, flight software, and testing